philanc/slua/README.md

 ### Installation

 To build slua on Linux, just adjust the 'Makefile' (eg. to compile with Musl libc, the CC variable must be set to the path of the 'musl-gcc' wrapper), run 'make' at the root of the source tree.

+To build slua with the default glibc, do `make -f Makefile.glibc`.
+This builds a `sglua` executable dynamically linked with glibc, but with all the lua modules statically linked.

 There is no installation.
 The slua binary can be placed and executed anywhere.